© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ripponden (or Waterloo) Bridge is a scheduled monument protected by Historic England under reference 1005805.
 View the official record →

-Ripponden Bridge is a stone arch bridge crossing the River Colden at Ripponden in West Yorkshire.
+Ripponden Bridge, also known as Waterloo Bridge, is a stone arch bridge spanning the River Colden at Ripponden in West Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005805.

 Ripponden (or Waterloo) Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005805.